-Such limited understanding of power source reliability puts a business at risk.
+Such a limited understanding of power source reliability puts a business at risk.
 Do you know how old the backup technology is in all your IDF closets?
 Anything beyond seven or eight years is too old for comfort.

 We’ve come across shockingly outdated (and risky) gear, including large healthcare facilities that couldn’t afford the unplanned downtime they were facing.

-Some businesses have data closets, telecom rooms or intermediate distribution frame (IDF) network closets on every floor, along with a main distribution frame (MDF).
+Some businesses have data closets, telecom rooms, or intermediate distribution frame (IDF) network closets on every floor, along with a main distribution frame (MDF).
 It quickly becomes a complex power management environment.
 How many IDFs are in your business?

-Most data closets, IDFs and telecom rooms grow organically with new technology and expanded services.
+Most data closets, IDFs, and telecom rooms grow organically with new technology and expanded services.
 Regular assessment of the power load is critical to maintaining optimal backup power for your network and productivity.

 Problems like these have made more businesses aware of the value of power management as a service.
-For a minor, predictable monthly expense per IDF, the health of your UPS power management strategy is always protected, up-to-date and ready for action.
+For a minor, predictable monthly expense per IDF, the health of your UPS power management strategy is always protected, up-to-date, and ready for action.
 Managed UPS pays for itself with one serious outage.

-Our Managed UPS is a long-term continual power solution that gets you through the critical minutes between outage and auxiliary power start up.
+Our Managed UPS is a long-term continual power solution that gets you through the critical minutes between outage and auxiliary power start-up.
 It addresses the serious need for power protection and UPS management.

-We use trusted UPS equipment to ensure connections stay up long enough for generators to activate, even when power goes out in the rest of the facility.
+We use trusted UPS equipment to ensure connections stay up long enough for generators to activate, even when the power goes out in the rest of the facility.
 Your network and critical business technology remain protected.

 Vendor-agnostic, we frequently work with leading suppliers like: